Robert Byrd: Race

 Byrd initially compiled a mixed record on the subjects of race relations and desegregation.
 While he initially voted against civil rights legislation, in 1959 he hired one of the Capitol's first Black congressional aides, and he also took steps to integrate the United States Capitol Police for the first time since the Reconstruction Era.
 Beginning in the 1970s, Byrd explicitly renounced his earlier support of racial segregation.
 Byrd said that he regretted filibustering and voting against the Civil Rights Act of 1964 and would change it if he had the opportunity.
 Byrd also said that his views changed dramatically after his teenage grandson was killed in a 1982 traffic accident, which put him in a deep emotional valley.
 "The death of my grandson caused me to stop and think," said Byrd, adding he came to realize that African Americans love their children and grandchildren as much as he loved his.
 During debate in 1983 over the passage of the law creating the Martin Luther King Jr. Day holiday, Byrd grasped the symbolism of the day and its significance to his legacy, telling members of his staff "I'm the only one in the Senate who must vote for this bill".

-Of the seven U.S. Senate members to vote on the confirmations of both Thurgood Marshall and Clarence Thomas to the United States Supreme Court (the others being Daniel Inouye of Hawaii, Ted Kennedy of Massachusetts, Quentin Burdick of North Dakota, Mark Hatfield of Oregon, and Fritz Hollings and Strom Thurmond of South Carolina), Byrd was the only U.S. Senate member to vote against confirming both of the first two African-American nominees to the Court in its history.
+Of the eight U.S. Senate members to vote on the confirmations of both Thurgood Marshall and Clarence Thomas to the United States Supreme Court (the others being Daniel Inouye of Hawaii, Ted Kennedy of Massachusetts, Quentin Burdick of North Dakota, Mark Hatfield of Oregon, Claiborne Pell of Rhode Island, and Fritz Hollings and Strom Thurmond of South Carolina), Byrd was the only U.S. Senate member to vote against confirming both of the first two African-American nominees to the Court in its history.
 In Marshall's case, Byrd asked FBI Director J. Edgar Hoover to look into the possibility that Marshall had either connections to communists or a communist past.
 With respect to Thomas, Byrd stated that he was offended by Thomas's use of the phrase "high-tech lynching of uppity blacks" in his defense and that he was "offended by the injection of racism" into the hearing.
 He called Thomas's comments a "diversionary tactic" and said, "I thought we were past that stage".
 Regarding Anita Hill's sexual harassment charges against Thomas, Byrd supported Hill.
 Byrd joined 45 other Democrats in voting against confirming Thomas to the Supreme Court.